jonnonz1/nz-statute-book/acts/public/2020/racing-industry-act-2020.md

 (3) Rules made by TAB NZ under this section may provide that, if there is racing betting on a race, bets may be placed up to 20 seconds after the race starts.
 (4) TAB NZ must consult each racing code and the Racing Integrity Board before making, amending, or revoking rules under this section.
 (5) However, subsection (4) does not apply if TAB NZ and a racing code or the Racing Integrity Board (as the case may be) agree otherwise in any particular case.
+(5A) Rules made under this section apply subject to any regulations made under section 98A.
 (6) Rules under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 77 Application of revenue from racing betting